15 Visualization

 Visualizing uncertainty with error bars

-While these analytic equations remain common, an increasingly popular alternative is to bootstrap confidence intervals (see Depth box in Chapter 6 for more on bootstrapping).
+While these analytic equations remain common, an increasingly popular alternative is to bootstrap confidence intervals (see the Depth box in chapter 6 for more on bootstrapping).
 The bootstrap is a powerfully generic technique, especially when you want to show error bars for summary statistics that are more complex than means, where we do not have such convenient asymptotic guarantees and “closed-form” equations.
-For example, if you’re working with a skewed response variable or a dataset with clear outliers, and you want to estimate medians and quartiles.
+An example would be if you’re working with a skewed response variable or a dataset with clear outliers and you want to estimate medians and quartiles.

 Figure 15.15: Three different error bars for the Stiller data: bootstrapped 95% confidence intervals (left), standard error of the mean (middle), and analytically computed confidence intervals (right).